Indiana Non-Owner SR22 Insurance: Get Covered Without a Vehicle (2026 Guide)

 How do I know when I no longer need the SR22?

-Do not guess!
+Do not guess.
 If you cancel your policy on day 1,094 instead of day 1,095, the BMV will suspend you.
 When you believe your 3-year period is over, log into your myBMV account or call the Indiana BMV directly.
 Ask them to verify that your SR22 requirement has expired.
 Only after you receive official confirmation should you cancel your non-owner policy.
+See our guide on how long SR22 lasts in Indiana for the full details.

 Conclusion: Get Back on the Road Today